 - Browse the exhibits and displays at the one-of-a-kind Museum of Pop Culture.

-– Explore and play your way through the 13 exhibits at the marvellous Children’s Museum.
+- Explore and play your way through the 13 exhibits at the marvelous Children’s Museum.

-– See exquisite and colourful works of art at Chihuly Garden and Glass.
+- See exquisite and colorful works of art at Chihuly Garden and Glass.

 - Take in the stunning Seattle skyline from Kerry Park.

-– Get lost in nature at Discovery Park, a 534-acre park that is composed of beaches, forest, bluffs and more.
+- Get lost in nature at Discovery Park, a 534-acre park that is composed of beaches, forests, bluffs, and more.

 - Ignite your curiosity at the Pacific Science Centre.

-Sandwiched between Queen Anne and Downtown Seattle is the trendy and glamourous Belltown neighbourhood.
+Sandwiched between Queen Anne and Downtown Seattle is the trendy Belltown neighborhood.
 One of the most fashionable districts in the city, Belltown is home to a myriad of bars, boutiques, restaurants and clubs.
 It’s where you can go to enjoy a day of culture and a wild night on the town.

 Things to See and Do in Belltown

-– Snap a few photos of the magnificent sculptures and the stunning shoreline at Olympic Sculpture Park.
+- Check out the magnificent sculptures and the stunning shoreline at Olympic Sculpture Park.